iterative/dvc.org/content/docs/studio/user-guide/change-team-plan-and-size.md

 ### If you are on the Teams or Enterprise plan

-For any changes to the plan, don't hesitate to contact your focal point at Iterative.
+For any changes to the plan, please ask your contact person at Iterative.